Taphrina alni: Distribution

 This gall was rare in the United Kingdom and is absent from many of the published gall keys, although common in Western Europe.
-It was recorded first in Cornwall first in the 1930s, and then in Northumberland, Ayrshire and Skye, mainly since the 1990s.
+It was recorded first in Cornwall in the 1930s, and then in Northumberland, Ayrshire and Skye, mainly since the 1990s.
 It is becoming quite common throughout the United Kingdom.

 Life cycle

 The gall develops on the maturing pseudocones and the spores produced are carried by the wind to other trees.
 At first the gall is pale cream and becomes red or purple later.

 Infestations of alder tongue galls

 Removing and destroying the galls may help to reduce the infestation.
 While fairly large, and sometimes present in quite large numbers specimens, they cause no measurable harm.